Modern Slavery

 Supply Chain – Due diligence processes

 The overwhelming majority of our supply chain is based in the UK, albeit some products and components do come from overseas.
 We have a supplier onboarding process that seeks to ensure that our supply chain consists of organisations that have good quality controls, suitable financial standing and are compliant with UK legislation.
 We consider this to be an initial risk management step to ensuring our supply chain conducts itself appropriately and therefore adopts anti-slavery practices.
-Furthermore, our standard supplier terms and conditions for working with Dalkia UK contain specific provisions relating to the Modern Slavery Act and Social Responsibility.
+Furthermore, our standard supplier terms and conditions for working with Dalkia UK contain specific provisions relating to the Modern Slavery Act and social responsibility.

 Risk assessment and management

-• We monitor working hours of staff via site signing-in processes and timesheets;
+- The monitoring of working hours of staff via site signing-in processes and timesheets;

-• We utilise reputable service providers only.
+- The utilisation of reputable service providers only.
 Our preference is for those providers with whom we have long-term and established relationships; &

-• We seek to employ subcontractors on our standard terms & conditions.
-These stipulate the requirement to work in compliance with the Modern Slavery Act and the UN Guiding Principles on Business and Human Rights.
+- We seek to employ subcontractors on our standard terms & conditions.
+These stipulate the requirement to work in compliance with the Modern Slavery Act and the UN Guiding Principles on Business and Human Rights

-1. Procuring Goods: The other potential area of risk is around the procurement of goods and materials.
+- Procuring Goods: The other main area of risk is around the procurement of goods and materials.
 The overwhelming majority of our supply chain is based in the UK.
 We have a supplier on-boarding process that seeks to ensure that our supply chain consists of organisations that have good quality controls.
 Further, our standard supplier terms and conditions for working with Dalkia UK contain specific provisions relating to the Modern Slavery Act compliance.

 The above core documents, updated processes and the targeted awareness of modern slavery and human trafficking within our supply chain help us to ensure that Dalkia UK complies with the spirit and requirements of the Modern Slavery Act.